wdmuthiora/Movies-repository/README.md

 # ANDROID IP 4

-This is an Android Application that allows a user to search for cartoons.
+This is an Android Application that allows a user to search for movies.

 ## Project Setup Instructions